{user_name}

 Each time our website is accessed, our system automatically collects data and information from the computer system of the accessing device.

-1. Information about the browser type and the used version
+1. Information about the browser type and the version used

 2. The user's operating system

-3. The user's internet service provider
+3. The user's Internet service provider

 4. The user's IP address